-For entrepreneurs, if you can handle the added burdens of running a business, the benefits can be incredible for your career, your family, and your bank account.
-It is true that they still face insignificant and repetitive work, boring and precarious, particularly in the early stages, when they are an expert in all trades, but those less inspiring tasks are subsumed by the more inspiring “meaning” that entrepreneurs attribute to their work.
+It may take some time to get there, but the benefits can be incredible for your career, family, and bank account.
+Entrepreneurs may still face insignificant and repetitive work, particularly in the early stages when they are an expert in all trades.
+However, these less inspiring tasks are subsumed by the more inspiring “meaning” that entrepreneurs attribute to their work.